vinceumo/todo/tutorial.md

 </div>
 ```

-Now when we click on the **Create a new list** the sidebar appears and we see...
+Now when we click on the **Create a new list**, the sidebar appears and we see...
 Nothing 😱.
 That normal remember, `sidebarContentToShow` is set to null 😉.

 To change the value of `sidebarContentToShow` we are going to create an `openSidebar` method that will open the sidebar and change the form that we want to show.